MaptimeSEA/maptimesea.github.io/_posts/2017-04-04-d3-mapping-II.markdown

 ### 6th Challenge, 15 minutes or less: Copy and Paste the following block of code JUST ABOVE THE closing `</script>` tag near the bottom of your html file

 Refresh your map.
-Then sit back, bask in the glory, and then we'll talk about how it all works!
+Then sit back, bask in the glory, and then we'll talk about how it all works

 ```JS
     function drawCountryBoundaries() {
       // define the path generator (this should really be at the top)